Values & Frameworks

 recognizes trauma as a type of damage to the mind that occurs because of severely distressing event.
 Trauma is often the result of an overwhelming amount of stress that exceeds one’s ability to cope or integrate the emotions involved with that experience.
 Trauma Informed Care is a strength based framework that is responsive to the impact of trauma, emphasizing physical, emotional, and phycological safety and creates opportunities for survivors to rebuild a sense of control and empowerment.

-seeks to provide people who experience violence with immediate safety and long-term healing and reparations while holding people who commit violence accountable within and by their communities.* It provides transformation tools for both parties: the victim and the perpetrator.
+seeks to provide people who experience violence with immediate safety and long-term healing and reparations while holding people who commit violence accountable within and by their communities.
+It provides transformation tools for both parties: the victim and the harm doer.

 is a process where all the stakeholders affected by an injustice have an opportunity to discuss how they have been affected by the injustice and to decide what should be done to repair the harm.
 Restorative Justice assigns to the offender active responsibility as opposed to assign passive responsibility rather than being told they committed a crime and attempt to atone for it.
 It is an attempt to provide restoration to victims, communities, and offenders.